-- 1. The Act stipulates that for enrollment at a university as a requirement of previous education the possession of: - a. a pre-university education (VWO) diploma; or - b. a degree as referred to in Article 7.10a of the Act; or - c. a diploma issued outside the Netherlands that is equivalent to the diplomas mentioned under a and b and paragraph 2. - 2.
-The possession of a propaedeutic examination completed at an institution for higher education also fulfills this entry requirement when certificates are submitted that English is obtained at VWO Level.
+- 1. The Act stipulates that for enrollment at a university as a requirement of previous education the possession of: - a. a pre-university education (VWO) diploma; or - b. a degree as referred to in Article 7.10a of the Act; or - c. a diploma issued outside the Netherlands that is equivalent to the diplomas mentioned under a and b and paragraph 2. - d. a propaedeutic examination completed at an institution for higher education.